speechly/speechly-unity-dotnet/README.md

 ## Usage

-Copy the contents of `Assets/Speechly/` folder to your own project.
+Copy the source files from of `Assets/Speechly/` folder to your own project or use `speechly-client.unitypackage.
 Then see the example below for usage (API docs will follow!).

 ## Unity example